adamjthompson/Gaming-Status/readme.md

 ```

 ### Title Cleanups (TITLE_CLEANUPS)
 This is a universal "scrubber."
 It takes a list of phrases and automatically deletes them from any game title it encounters.
 This is evaluated case-insensitively.
-It is the best way to handle dynamic "Rich Presence" statuses that console integrations append to games or remove unnecessary word from game titles.
+It is the best way to handle dynamic "Rich Presence" statuses that console integrations append to games or to remove unnecessary word from game titles.

 ```yaml
 "TITLE_CLEANUPS": [